Frequently Asked Questions

 - Capacity building

-A. We are always available by telephone, mail, or e-mail to discuss your project ideas and challenges to determine if there might be a good match between your group's needs and our ability to help.
-Please contact us before applying for assistance.
-Inquiries must be received no later than July 1.
+A. Please contact us, we are always available by telephone, mail, or e-mail to discuss your project ideas and challenges to determine if there might be a good match between your group's needs and our ability to help.
+Inquiries must be received no later than July 15.
 We welcome your interest in learning about our program anytime throughout the year.

 National Park Service staff is trained in facilitation and other techniques.
-As "outsiders," we are uniquely poised to assume the role of neutral facilitators, to ensure that as many people from different parts of the community as possible are involved in helping reach consensus on a plan of action.
+As "outsiders," we are uniquely poised to assume the role of neutral facilitators, to ensure that as many people from different parts of the community as possible are involved in contributing to a plan of action.

-A. No. Local groups select the trails, rivers, and other places where they want to improve conservation or recreation opportunities.
-These local groups then ask National Park Service staff to join them to work on their projects.
+A. No. Local groups select the trails, rivers, and other places where they want to improve conservation or outdoor recreation opportunities.
+These local groups then invite National Park Service staff to join them to work on their projects.
 You lead your projects, and we provide guidance along the way.

 A. No. The Rivers, Trails and Conservation Assistance program does not own or manage any of the resources it helps local groups protect; that is the job of the local organization.
 Our staff can help your organization develop management goals and find partners and funding sources for management activities.

 A. We define partnerships as any group of individuals, communities, parks, governments, or organizations that collaborate and work together toward a common goal.
 Generally, the more partners involved in a project, the more perspectives, ideas, interests, and resources available for a successful final result.
-Dissenting opinions and perspectives are especially important to consider and resolve, as our staff have found that community consensus produces the most successful projects.
-The Rivers, Trails and Conservation Assistance program supports those local groups whose projects offer extensive public involvement.
-In addition to local partners, National Park Service staff can help your group partner with our national partners for additional support.
+In addition to local partners, National Park Service staff can help your group link to our national partners for additional support.